-Full-on mountain bikes are excellent at what they do, and nothing can replace a good full suspension electric mountain bike for taking on challenging, technical trails.
+Full-on mountain bikes are excellent at what they do, and nothing can replace a good full-suspension electric mountain bike for taking on challenging, technical trails.
 But when it comes to riding on the road, their extra weight can be a burden.

 What gravel e-bikes do is offer a balance between on and off-road riding.
-Cannondale have taken the electric gravel bike to a whole new level with their 2021 Topstone range, including two versions with their iconic lefty fork.
+Cannondale has taken the electric gravel bike to a whole new level with their 2021 Topstone range, including two versions with their iconic lefty fork.

 The Cannondale Topstone Neo electric gravel bike range

 There are four models currently available in the new Topstone Neo range, with the Lefty 1 (below) as the flagship.
-Prices range from £3999 – £8000, so none of these bikes are particularly cheap.
+Prices range from £3999 – £8000, so none of these bikes is particularly cheap.
 But then again, there’s nothing quite like them available elsewhere in the e-bike world.

 1. Topstone Neo Carbon Lefty 1

-The range topping Cannondale Topstone Neo Carbon Lefty 1 comes in at an eye watering £8000, but what you get for your money is the most capable gravel e-bike currently available.
+The range-topping Cannondale Topstone Neo Carbon Lefty 1 comes in at an eye-watering £8000, but what you get for your money is the most capable gravel e-bike currently available.

 The Lefty 1 is just awash with all the latest technology you could wish for on an electric gravel bike.
-SRAM’s very latest Force/X01 Eagle eTap AXS HRD 12-speed electronic groupset is a gravel riders dream come true, combined with the 4th generation Bosch CX motor and long-range 500Wh battery – the Topstone Neo Lefty 1 is ready for some serious exploring!
+SRAM’s very latest Force/X01 Eagle eTap AXS HRD 12-speed electronic groupset is a gravel rider dream come true, combined with the 4th generation Bosch CX motor and long-range 500Wh battery – the Topstone Neo Lefty 1 is ready for some serious exploring!

-Front and rear suspension – the all-New Lefty Oliver Carbon fork has 30mm of travel, Chamber Damper with all-Over tune, ISO High-Ride air spring and tapered steerer, 650b, 55mm offset.
+Front and rear suspension – the all-New Lefty Oliver Carbon fork has 30mm of travel, Chamber Damper with the all-Over tune, ISO High-Ride air spring and tapered steerer, 650b, 55mm offset.
 The Kingpin rear suspension is a great addition and there is provision for an internal dropper seat post.

 All in all the Lefty 1 looks like an amazing bit of kit… but will Cannondale lend me one to try out?
 Watch this space!